 Step 2.
 Choose the Charger that fits

-It’s time to get the charger that is appropriate for your boat’s battery.
+It’s time to get the appropriate charger for your boat’s battery.
 Using the incorrect one can harm the battery.

 In the case of wet cell batteries, using a good lead-acid type charger is a good fit.
 It will enable you a quick and convenient battery charging.
 If your boat has an AGM battery, it is best to use a clever multi-stage type charger instead.